-An anonymous former AK writes about her experience of thinking independently in the Assembly.
+An anonymous former AK wrote about her experience of thinking independently in the Assembly.
 It did not go well, but she is now free in Christ.

-Eulaha L. has written the story of her nine-year Assembly sojourn.
+Eulaha L. tells the story of her nine-year Assembly sojourn.
 She shows very clearly how her natural personality was gradually changed into what was approved of by the Assembly, with devastating results.

-Dan N. (not the former Leading Brother in Fullerton) describes how he almost got caught in the Assembly system.
+Dan N. (not the former Leading Brother in Fullerton) described how he almost got caught in the Assembly system.

 This writer observes how the Assembly stole the rite of passage into manhood for some men.

-Garth relates his experiences in the Lombard Assembly, IL.
+Garth related his experiences in the Lombard Assembly, IL.

-Dave Sable reflects on the last conversations he had with his dad.
+Dave Sable reflected on the last conversations he had with his dad.

-Kevin W. shares his story.
+Kevin W. shared his story.
 He writes, "I was a boy without a man in the home and was an easy victim."

-Margaret Irons sees a connection between the Gerson therapy and indoctrination into proper Assembly-think.
+Margaret Irons sees a connection between the Gerson therapy in the Assembly, and indoctrination into proper Assembly-think.

-An international exchange student recounts her experience in a Midwest Assembly, and what happened after her engagement to a non-Assembly man.
+An international exchange student recounted her experience in a Midwest Assembly, and what happened after her engagement to a non-Assembly man.

-Tom Maddux recalls an incident of unbelievable cruelty in one of George's kangaroo courts.
+Tom Maddux recalled an incident of unbelievable cruelty in one of George's kangaroo courts.